 As co-founders of the large trading company “Große Ravensburger Handelsgesellschaft”, the Humpis family shaped the history of the imperial city of Ravensburg in the late Middle Ages.
 In “their house”, at Marktstraße 45, they tell how they cultivated relations throughout Europe as overseas merchants, and how they helped shape the city’s politics as its mayors.
 The Wucherer family of tanners will take you back to 18th century Ravensburg.
 This period was characterised by religious parity and tolerance, attempts at regulation by the authorities, social conflicts and economic hardship.

-and 20th century the Humpis Quarter was a place of hospitality, conviviality and exchange between social classes, locals and outsiders.
+In the 19th and 20th century the Humpis Quarter was a place of hospitality, conviviality and exchange between social classes, locals and outsiders.
 At the same time, this was also a time of political inequality, ideological conflicts, nationalism, global wars, exclusion and expulsion.
 These topics are examined in rooms in the east wing, the history laboratory, and in temporary exhibitions.

 Direction City Center.
 Close parkingspots: P5 Gänsbühlzentrum, P1 Marienplatz or P5 Rauenegg.
 5 min walking distance.